melvin-tan-rm/beaver-iot-web/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Details are important, and help maintainers processing your PR.
   Please be sure to fill out additional details, if applicable.
+  Note: Remove this section if there is no additional information.
 -->

 - This PR fixes or closes issue: fixes #